 ARTICLES

-The walking course from Hiragishi is an uphill road, perfect for a short walk.
-And if you actually walk along the road, you'll understand that it has a connection to Sapporo's history.
-For example, you'll see a monument like this along the way.
+The route from the Hiragishi side is a continuous uphill slope, perfect for a bit of a walk.
+And as you walk, you'll clearly see how Anpan Road is connected to Sapporo's history.
+For example, you're sure to spot a monument like this one along the way.

-The monument reads, "Completed in 1911 with the labor and service of the soldiers of the 25th Infantry Regiment and the local people."
-Let's take a quick look at the history here.
+The monument reads, "Completed in the 44th year of Meiji (1911) through the labor of soldiers from the former 25th Infantry Regiment and the service of local residents."
+Let's briefly unravel the history here.

-It all started in 1910, when the town hall in Toyohira was moved to Tsukisamu.
-The residents of Hiragishi had to make a long detour to get to the town hall.
-Moreover, due to financial difficulties at the time, it was not possible to build a new road.
-So the 25th Infantry Regiment of the 7th Division of the Japanese Army, which was stationed there, volunteered to help build the road.
+It all started in the 43rd year of Meiji (1910), when the town office in Toyohira was relocated to Tsukisamu.
+This meant that residents of Hiragishi had to take a significant detour to get to the office.
+To make matters worse, the government was in financial difficulty at the time and couldn't afford to build a new road.
+That's when the 25th Infantry Regiment of the 7th Division of the Imperial Japanese Army, stationed nearby, volunteered to help construct the road for free.

-Well, the Anpan Road that we started walking on from the Hiragishi side is finally approaching its finish line.
-On the Tsukisamu side, we reach the front of Exit 1 of Tsukisamu Chuo Station on the Toho Subway Line.
-Isn't it heartwarming to think that the kindness of the soldiers and the gratitude of the local people gave birth to this Anpan Road in the Meiji era?
+Now, as we walk from the Hiragishi side, we're approaching the end of Anpan Road.
+The Tsukisamu side ends in front of Exit 1 of Tsukisamu-Chuo Station on the Toho Subway Line.
+When you think about how the kindness of the soldiers and the gratitude of the local people came together to create this road in the Meiji Era, doesn't it just warm your heart?

 Writer Profile